saulotdr/spring-boot-web-demo/README.md

 ## Getting started

-This project show a simple static web page demo using thymeleaf features
+This project shows a simple static web page demo using thymeleaf features